-- In what form do sub applications publish static resources?
+- In what form do micro-apps publish static resources?

-- How does the main application integrate individual sub-applications?
+- How does the framework integrate individual micro-apps?

-- How do you ensure that sub-applications are independent of each other (development independent, deployment independent) and runtime isolated?
+- How to ensure that sub-applications are isolated from one another (development independence and deployment independence) and runtime sandboxed?

 - Performance issues?
 What about public dependencies?

-After solving these common problems of micro frontends, we extracted the kernel of our solution after a lot of internal online application testing and polishing, and then named it
+After solving these common problems of micro frontends and lots of polishing and testing, we extracted the minimal viable framework of our solution, and named it

-Probably the most complete micro-frontends solution you ever met
+TLDR: Qiankun is probably the most complete micro-frontend solution you ever met

 $ yarn add qiankun # or npm i qiankun -S

-examples folder with a sample Shell app and multiple mounted Micro FE apps.
-To run this app, first clone
+examples folder, there is a sample Shell app and multiple mounted Micro FE apps.
+To get it running, first clone

 $ git clone https://github.com/umijs/qiankun.git $ cd qiankun